-We are two farmers running Songbird Haven Farm, a quarter of an acre farm at the Viva Farms Incubator in Woodinville, WA.
+We are two farmers running Songbird Haven Farm, in our second season as a Viva Farms incubation farm in Woodinville.
 We currently grow diversified vegetables and run a winter and summer CSA.
 Inspired by farmers who are ecosystem stewards, we farm using intensive, no-till, and organic practices.
 We would eventually like to expand our farm, and potentially grow flowers and berries; phase 3 would include sheep.
-You can check out our farm here: https://songbirdhavenfarm.com/ Our farm blog is here: http://rootsandtales.com/.
+We have 21 members for our summer CSA, direct sales partnerships with Farm Cycle Collective and Sammamish Valley Alliance, and wholesale partnerships with 21 Acres and Farms For Life.
+For more information, please visit us at songbirdhavenfarm.com or catch us on Instagram @SongbirdHaven.

 Who I am and What I'm looking for: